Career spotlights

 Certification

-AWS certifications can help to boost your market worth by giving you the verifiable skills and expertise you need to prosper as a DevOps Engineer.
+If you’re looking to prosper in your career as a DevOps Engineer, then AWS certifications can help boost your market worth by giving you the verifiable skills and expertise you need.

-Under two-thirds (59%, down from 65% in our last survey) of DevOps Engineers are certified, and 45% of those have undergone recertification to maintain their AWS Certified Status, while 82% believe that certifications help candidates stand out in a competitive job market.
+Under two-thirds (59%, down from 65% in our last survey) of DevOps Engineers are certified, and 45% of those have undergone recertification to maintain their AWS Certified Status, while 82% of certified respondents believe that certifications help candidates stand out in a competitive job market.

-From there, professionals can look to advance to the intermediate level certifications, with the AWS Certified Solutions Architect – Associate and AWS Certified Developer – Associate certification proving particularly popular among DevOps Engineers.
-These showcase your knowledge and skills in AWS technology across a wide range of AWS services, from architecture best practice and the AWS Well-Architected Framework to solution optimization and application development.
+From there, professionals can pursue intermediate certifications, with the AWS Certified Solutions Architect – Associate and AWS Certified Developer – Associate being particularly sought after by DevOps Engineers.
+These certifications demonstrate proficiency in a variety of AWS services, covering areas such as architectural best practices, the AWS Well-Architected Framework, solution optimization, and application development.

 Roles that can lead on to becoming an DevOps Engineer